-We share only our personal opinions from the bayou swamp tours we did.
+We only share our opinions from the best bayou swamp tours we did.
 Close to the huge city as New Orleans, you can feel and experience the pristine wilderness on a boat.

 Bayou Swamp tours in the New Orleans area typically go north of the city to the Honey Island Swamp, half of which is preserved for posterity as part of the Pearl River Wildlife Management Area.
 Some go south to the Jean Lafitte National Historical Park and Preserve, and others head west to Maurepas Swamp Wildlife Management Area.

 Because we wanted to be as close to wildlife as possible and wanted to photograph animals, we choose Small-Group Swamp Airboat Tour. t was a great choice.
 An experienced local guide and being close to nature made this trip an amazing adventure.
 So, if you love taking pictures of wildlife like us, choose this swamp tour.

 But if you want a lower price, we can also recommend the Honey Island Swamp Boat Tour.
 There are about 20-30 people on the boat.
 But you can also observe wild animals from it.
-You will be able also can take some photos and have a great adventure.
+You can also take some photos and have a great adventure.
 We also encountered alligators and raccoons on this swamp tour.
 We were a bit further but still could spot animals.
 It was a perfect trip at an affordable price.
 So, if you are not a photographer, it’s also a good choice.

-Finally, on our bucket list is the Guided Kayak Maurepas Swamp Tour.
+Finally, on our bucket list is the Guided Kayak Manchac and Maurepas Swamp Tour.
 As we had no time to do this one during our last trip.
 We will definitely use this option on our next visit to New Orleans.
-Thanks to this tour, we will be able to get into narrow bifurcations between trees.
+Thanks to this tour, we can get into narrow bifurcations between trees.
 We will be closest to wildlife in complete silence.